Manage Account

 - Asking your solicitor to request one.

-- Logging into your account using our secure self-service facility and clicking ‘Redemption’.
+- Logging into your account using our secure self-serve facility and clicking ‘Redemption’.

 - Calling us on 0330 159 7152.